WakMun/final_linux_proj/README.md

 ### Task 1A
 * This readme is added.
-* Install.sh will be added
+* Install scripts is added.